tendermint/tendermint/spec/blocksync/verification.md

 **Case 1 - blocksync from genesis**

 In this case we only verify that the validator hash of the block matches the validator set of the initial state.

-**Hypothesis** If we assume that at the time when the block was generated `block.Time` is within `trustingPeriod ` of `genesisTime`, then we should trust the validators signing this block.

-This is in contrast with the definition of trust period in the light client.
-The trusting period in the light client is always tied to present time.
-If we try and validate a block at a time outside this period, we will first find the first block within the trusting period and verify backwards from it.
+We will use the initially provided validator set for verification and further verify the block against witnisses.
+In this scenario, this state is very likely to be outside the trusting period.
+We will accept this block as a trusted state and store it inside the node's block store.

 It is worth noting that, running block sync from the first height is significantly slower than running statesync first.
 However, statesync does not keep the entire blockchain history and some operators might opt not to state sync.
 The reason is that, if sufficiently many nodes state sync and other nodes who have historical data fail or leave the network, we have no history.

-If we are starting from genesis we trust the validator set given to us in initially.

-**Performance improvement** Instead of downloading blocks before we verify them, download only headers.
-Once we verify those, we can download the whole block.
-As the headers do not contain signatures so we would need to add commits form blocks at subsequent heights as well.

-**Safety Improvement** We expect to 'witness'verify this block against the blocks at the same height from multiple peers.

-**Different proposal** Instead of witness verification, verify against a light client and use backwards verification when applicable.

 **Case 2 - blocksync starting from pre-existing state**